Please Note the Following Important Tax Information:

 - The Tax Payer Number (formerly known as SUID number), which can be located in top right hand corner, should be referred to when making your payment.
 It is also very helpful to have this number when requesting information by phone.

 - It is important to send in the correct half of the stubs (1st or 2nd half) when mailing your payments.
-The barcode on the stub helps us post your payment accurately and quickly.

 - On the left side of the bill there will be a short explanation if you received low income assistance or veteran's exemption.